panzerdp/dmitripavlutin.com/content/posts/054-react-usestate/index.md

 Now `setCount(count => count + 1)` updates the count state correctly inside `delay()`.
 React makes sure the latest state value is supplied as an argument to the update state function.
 The stale closure is solved.

 [Open the demo](https://codesandbox.io/s/react-usestate-async-fixed-5y2o8).
-Click quckly "Increase async" a few times.
+Click "Increase async" quickly a few times.
 The `counter` displays the correct number of clicks after a delay of 3 seconds.

 ### 4.3 Complex state management

 `useState()` is intended to manage the state of simple to moderated complexity.

-In case if you need to manage some complex state, it makes sense to use `useReducer()` hook.
-It provides a better support for state that requires many operations.
+In case if you need to manage some complex state, it makes sense to use the `useReducer()` hook.
+It provides better support for a state that requires many operations.
 And what's more important, it's easy to extract all the complex state manipulations out of the component.

 Let's say you need to program a list of favorite movies.
 The user can add a new movie, or delete an already added one.